Carroted/BetterPrefs/README.md

+# HEY THERE! please do not use this until version 3.0.0 releases. (see [Migrate away from BinaryFormatter](https://github.com/Carroted/BetterPrefs/issues/9) for more details)

 # BetterPrefs

 BetterPrefs is both a replacement for Unity's PlayerPrefs with features that PlayerPrefs is lacking, such as support for multiple saves, save import/export and even more data types, such as booleans, Vector2s and Vector3s, but is designed to, while keeping the simplicity of PlayerPrefs, be perfect for game data.